UW-Madison-DSI/HFExplorer/README.md

 - [cabinetry](https://pypi.org/project/cabinetry/):

-Cabinetry is used to perform parameter fits.
+Cabinetry is a Python utility that is used to perform parameter fits.

 ```
 python -m pip install cabinetry